 To edit a user, select it from the list on the left of the Users panel.
 Then, on the right side ofthe Users panel tabs you find three tabs:

-- The Speed limits tab allows you to edit the user’s speed limits.
+• The Limits tab allows you to edit the user’s speed, filesystem, and concurrent sessions limits.

-To create a new user, click on the Add button at the bottom of the list on the left of the Users panel (See How to Create a User in FileZilla Pro Enterprise Server).
+To create a new user, click on the Add button at the bottom of the list on the left of the Users panel.

 To rename a user, select it in the list on the left of the Users panel, then click on the Remove button.